WebisoftWebisoft

 Timeline

 Three phases over 18 months.
-V1 is the critical path — external advisors and developers should not be onboarded until the internal platform is proven on live deals.
+V1 is the critical path — external advisors and developers are onboarded only after the internal platform is proven on live deals.

 Phase